ChiamakaUI/risein-assignment/README.md

 ```

 ## airdrop.ts
-You can use the function in this file to claim 2 sol to your wallet address.
+You can use the function in this file to claim 2 or any amount of devnet sol to your wallet address.
 To run the file
 ```
 yarn airdrop
 ```